wvuweb/cleanslate-toolkit/README.md

 cleanslate-toolkit
 ==================

-A boilerplate for creating themes in CleanSlate
+A boilerplate for creating themes in CleanSlate.

 **Theme Name:** My Spectacular Theme